OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-database/sql-database-multi-tenant-application.md

    private static void listTenants() {

-   // List all tenants that currently exist in the system
+   // List all tenants that currently exist in hello system

    String sql = "SELECT TenantName FROM Tenants";